 I received my Warbonnet Superfly (WBSF) Tarp a day or two ago but today was the first day I was able to really get it out and conduct a proper review.
 Previously I had a tarp by Warbonnet (www.warbonnetoutdoors.com) called the Mamajamba (WBMJ) and also an optional door kit.
 The WBSF is roughly the same size as the WBMJ with doors but it is one piece of silnylon instead of the doors being detachable.
-While the detachable doors sound awesome (I thought so, that’s why I ordered it that way), in reality I think it is more of a “complication” than really needed.
-It’s actually a very easy system and it works great, but it looks “messy” with all the lengths of shock cord running to attachment points.
-I must say that I have used the WBMJ with doors in pouring rain with 20 mph wind gust and it performed flawlessly.
-By flawless I mean I stayed dry in horrible conditions.
-Plus, I think the WBSF just looks better as it is simple, streamlined, and as sexy as a tarp can be.
+While the detachable doors sound awesome (I thought so, that’s why I ordered it that way), in reality I think it is more of a complication than really needed.
+Plus, the WBSF just looks sexy.
+I must say that I have used the WBMJ with doors in pouring rain with 20 mph wind gust and it performed flawless.
+That means I stayed dry.
 BUT I WANTED A SUPERFLY!!!!
 SO I sold the WBMJ and optional door kit on hammockforums (quite quickly) and turned around and ordered a brand new WBSF.

 According to the Warbonnet website, the stock WBSF weighs 19 oz.
 Out of the box, my tarp and stuff sack hit the scale at 19.45 oz.